 Hibernation

 The third adaptive strategy is hibernation—or more accurately—torpor.
 Torpor is the most effective means of energy conservation available to mammals.
-This physiological suppression of metabolic rate—often accompanied by suppression of feeding behaviors and defecation—is an adaptation of endothermic vertebrates that enables them to survive the energetic demands of cold ambient temperature and limited resources.
+This physiological suppression of metabolic rate—often accompanied by suppression of feeding behaviors and defecation—is an adaptation of endothermic vertebrates that enables them to survive the energetic demands of cold ambient temperatures and limited resources.

 A Bear family looking over a high rock in Yellowstone.